Accounting - B.S.

 Students completing the program are well positioned for entry-level opportunities in public accounting firms and similarly challenging opportunities in private, governmental and nonprofit organizations.
 Positions include staff accountants, cost accountants, tax accountants and auditors.

-Students wishing to pursue CPA licensure can learn about specific licensure requirements by visiting https://nasba.org/exams/cpaexam/.
-Students wishing to satisfy the 150 Hours of College Education requirement should check their specific state's requirements as each state has different professional licensure and certification requirements.
+Students wishing to satisfy the 150 Hours of College Education requirement, now required in many states before being allowed to take the Uniform Certified Public Accountants Examination, may achieve this objective and at the same time earn a master's degree by applying for acceptance to the university's MBA program at the end of their junior year.
 Acceptance will be granted provided the student receives the recommendation of two undergraduate faculty members, successfully completes an interview process, fulfills the requirements for the bachelor of science degree and meets the minimum GPA requirement.
+Students wishing to pursue CPA licensure can learn about specific licensure requirements.

 To maximize the benefits of choosing electives, and because of different state requirements, students desiring to sit for the Uniform Certified Public Accountants examination are urged to contact their faculty advisor early in the program.